PostgreSQL Installation Notes

 Install PostgreSQL

 Installation of PostgreSQL can be done either using the binaries or using Docker.
-The recommended solution is to use the docker install using Linux containers.
+The recommended solution is to use the Docker install using Linux containers.

 Installation using PostgreSQL Installer

 Install using the PostgreSQL installer.
-Version 13.x is compatible with the ODS / API.
+Version 16.x is compatible with the ODS / API.

 - Note the installer includes pgAdmin as an option.